parametric-svg/ast/Readme.md

 What’s up?
 ----------

-This repo describes the structure of objects used that different parts of parametric.svg use to communicate with each other.
+This repo describes the structure of objects that different parts of parametric.svg use to communicate with each other.
 [Here](https://github.com/parametric-svg/js/issues/2)’s some reasoning behind the idea.